AgoraIO/RTM2/Agora-RTM2-QuickStart-Android-Kotlin/README.md

 ### 4. build and run
 Finally, open project with Android Studio, connect your Android device, build and run.

-## Developer Environment Requirements

-- Android Studio 2.0 or above
-- Java 8
-- Real devices (Nexus 5X or other devices)
-- Some simulators are function missing or have performance issue, so real device is the best choice

 ## Connect Us